ipython/ipython/docs/source/interactive/reference.rst

 The ``raise SystemExit`` is needed to exit Python when it finishes, otherwise you'll be back at the normal Python '>>>' prompt.

+You'll also need to set the config option ``InteractiveShellApp.exec_PYTHONSTARTUP = False``, otherwise IPython will try to run :envvar:`PYTHONSTARTUP` again, sending it into an infinite loop.

 This is probably useful to developers who manage multiple Python versions and don't want to have correspondingly multiple IPython